Gene Rodemich: Later career

-Rodemich was musical director of Van Beuren Studios from 1929 through 1934, writing music and directing the orchestra for animated cartoon series such as Aesop's Fables, Tom & Jerry (a duo similar to Mutt & Jeff, not to be confused with MGM's famous cat and mouse of the 40s and 50s) and Cubby the Bear.
+Rodemich was musical director of Van Beuren Studios from 1929 through 1934, writing music and directing the orchestra for animated cartoon series such as Aesop's Fables, Tom and Jerry (a duo similar to Mutt & Jeff, not to be confused with MGM's famous cat and mouse of the 40s and 50s) and Cubby the Bear.
 He composed for many of the studio’s live-action shorts, featuring comedians such as Bert Lahr and Shemp Howard, as well as Van Beuren's 1932-1934 reissues of Charlie Chaplin's Mutual comedies of 1916-1917.
 He also scored Frank Buck’s first feature-length film, Bring 'Em Back Alive (1932).
 He also conducted during numerous NBC programs and recorded for Brunswick Records.